The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 4. Self-Orientation

 This one works inversely.
 The more you seem focused on yourself, the less people trust you.
-The more you seem genuinely focused on their interests, the more they trust you.

 "People don't care how much you know until they know how much you care."